nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 - `ModelManager#getFilteredTutorList()` - Now returns the `sortedFilteredTutors` list.
 - `ModelManager#updateSortedTutorList(Comparator<Tutor>)` - Similar to `ModelManager#updateFilteredTutorList`, but updates the Comparator instead of predicate.

-Given below is an example usage scenario when the user enters a `view` command in the command box and how the sort mechanism behaves at each step.
+Given below is an example usage scenario when the user enters a `sort` command in the command box and how the sort mechanism behaves at each step.

 Step 1: The user enters the command `sort a r/`.